gstlearn/gstlearn/README.md

 Notes:

-* Windows users who want using doxygen, should also follow instructions [here](https://www.doxygen.nl/manual/install.html#install_bin_windows) for installing LaTeX and Ghostscipts
+* Windows users who want using doxygen, should also follow instructions [here](https://www.doxygen.nl/manual/install.html#install_bin_windows) for installing LaTeX and Ghostscripts
 * The *Path* environment variable (*System variables*) must be updated to make *doxygen.exe* available in the batch command line (follow [this guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10) to add *bin* directory from the *Doxygen* installation folder (ex: `C:\Program Files\doxygen\bin`) in the *Path* System variable and restart Windows)
 * You must restart your computer after installing these requirements